-- Links in the hypothesis space are unidirectional, and either go from role to position (e.g., AGENT → subject) or from position to role (e.g., subject → AGENT).
-We note that this allows a child to construct bidirectional links (e.g., AGENT → subject and subject → AGENT yield AGENT ↔ subject), but also allows for links to simply be unidirectional.
-So, if we assume unidirectional links are the child's hypothesis building blocks, the child has a larger hypothesis space of possible linking theories; these possible theories can include either unidirectional links or bidirectional links or both. - Roles and positions can only participate in one link at a time.
+• Links in the hypothesis space are unidirectional, and either go from role to position (e.g., AGENT → subject) or from position to role (e.g., subject → AGENT).

+Roles and positions can only participate in one link at a time.
 So, for example, AGENT and PATIENT can't both map to subject via the same unidirectional link, such as AGENT OR PATIENT → subject.
 Relatedly, subject and object can't both map to AGENT via the same unidirectional link, such as subject or object → AGENT.